 How Much Does an ER Visit Cost?

 Vermont is one of the few states that publicly reports the base price for an ER visit.
 With just fourteen hospitals in the state, consumers can see on one page, how hospital Emergency Departments compare on price.
-The basic 2018 hospital charge averaged $328 for a nonurgent lowest Level 1 visit, to $1769 for the highest severity Level 5.
+The basic 2019 hospital charge averaged $341 for a nonurgent lowest Level 1 visit, to $1,830 for the highest severity Level 5.
 This price covers only the base charge for the facility and doctor.
-If you need a lab test, an x-ray, an MRI, some fluids, something sewn up, or a major life-saving effort, each of these procedures is added to the base price.
-Nationally, almost 3/4 of ER visits resulted in at least a blood test, an x ray or imaging test, a urinalysis, an EKG, an IV, or some kind of test (2015 data).
+If you need a lab test, an x-ray, an MRI, some fluids, something sewn up, or a major life-saving effort, that’s extra.
+Add the cost of each extra procedure to the base price.
+Nationally, three-fourths of ER visits resulted in at least a blood test, an x ray, CT or other imaging test, a urinalysis, an EKG, an IV, or some kind of test (2019 data).
 It is very easy and quick to generate a bill well into the thousands of dollars.